-Psychologists within ACT also provide group therapy and serve as individual therapists for our Intensive Outpatient Program (IOP), which serves Veterans from a harm reduction standpoint, as an outpatient, step-down and step-up service with our residential treatment programs.
+Psychologists within ACT also provide group therapy and serve as individual therapists for our Intensive Outpatient Program (IOP), which serves Veterans from a harm reduction standpoint, as an outpatient community program that offers over 30 groups per week and a full spectrum of engagement levels.
 Psychologists lead ATS case conferences discussing complicated cases and enhancing team collaboration to facilitate case conceptualization and derive individualized treatment plans for Veterans.
 In addition, psychologists collaborate in various multicultural dialogue spaces, including monthly Multicultural Consultation, veteran led IOP community diversity committee, and staff Multicultural Mornings.
 Psychologists are involved in consult triage for the hospital, for our Community Based Outpatient Clinics (CBOCs), with our Veterans Justice Outreach and HUD-VASH teams.
 Psychologists also assess for and implement emergent and planned hospitalization surrounding suicidality, homicidality, grave disability and medically supervised withdrawal.
 Psychologists work with the team to provide ambulatory, medicine and psychiatric detoxification, respond to and triage consults within and outside the hospital VISN and coordinate inter-facility services.
 Psychologists also provide telehealth services, including groups, individual sessions and evaluations.